Pine Rest Christian Mental Health Services: Outpatient Programs

-Pine Rest clinicians provide counseling, therapy, consultation, assessment and testing for all ages in convenient, welcoming environments.
-Clinics are locations in Michigan and Iowa.
-Outpatient therapy is also available via teletherapy in Michigan and Iowa.
+Pine Rest clinicians provide counseling, therapy, consultation, psychiatry, and medication management for all ages.
+In addition, specialty clinics offer testing and assessment, forensic services, addiction treatment, TMS therapy, ECT therapy and transition support when patients are discharged from higher levels of service.
+Clinics are located in Michigan.
+Most outpatient services are also available via telehealth in Michigan.

+Employee Assistance Programs

+Pine Rest provides EAP services to over 600 organizations.
+Services include critical incident response, mental health services, elder care consultation, financial and legal services, organizational development and training, coaching services, and mediation services.

 Lectures, classes and events

 Pine Rest sponsors a variety of workshops, classes and special events throughout the year for professionals and the general public.
-Medical and clinical topics are geared toward working professionals with MERC accreditation, while topics for the public include, but are not limited to, anger management for adults and teens, eating disorders, families living with mental illness, postpartum depression and other perinatal mood disorders, dementia,and the effects of aging.
+Medical and clinical topics are geared toward working professionals with MERC accreditation, while topics for the public include, but are not limited to, anger management for adults and teens, eating disorders, families living with mental illness, postpartum depression and other perinatal mood disorders, dementia, and the effects of aging.

 Rustic Market Thrift Store

-Proceeds from the Rustic Market Thrift Store in Gaines Township are used to extend the ministry of Pine Rest Christian Mental Health Services through the Patient Assistance Fund (PAF).
+Proceeds from the Rustic Market Thrift Store in the Gaines Township are used to extend the ministry of Pine Rest Christian Mental Health Services through the Patient Assistance Fund (PAF).
 The fund provides financial assistance to those in the community who need mental health care, but have little or no means to pay for services.
 Since opening in 1971, the Rustic Market has generated over $1 million for PAF.

 Rustic Market gives residential employees coupons during the holidays.